SrJupi/so_long/README.md

 * ✔️ Create exclusive clean functions for each struct.
 * ✔️ Create general function to close game with error occurs.
 ### Graphic Resources
-* 🔄 Try to understang how minilibx works.
+* 🔄 Try to understand how minilibx works.
 * ✔️ Find art for the game.
 * 🔄 Find art for UI.
 ### Testing